SFS2X Docs / GettingStarted / bluebox

 Behind the scenes the BlueBox uses an HTTP tunnel by wrapping the SmartFoxServer protocol into HTTP requests, which in turn allows to pass through firewalls and most proxies.

-Additionally the BlueBox uses a sophisticated approach to eliminate the need for continuous polling, improving overall performance and reducing latency when compared to standard polling-based solutions.
-Finally the client API provide the developer with the ability to fine tune the server response times, allowing near real-time performance!
+Additionally the BlueBox uses asynchronous processing to reduce the need for continuous polling, improving overall performance and reducing latency when compared to standard polling-based solutions.
+Finally the client API provide the developer with the ability to fine tune the server response times, allowing near real-time performance.

 The BlueBox service depends on the HTTP server provided with SmartFoxServer 2X, which is active by default and therefore there's no extra step required to have this feature ready to work.
 As soon as the server is running any client will be able to connect both via the default TCP port (9933) or BlueBox (port 8080).